isomerpages/singapore-customs-old/_businesses/05a-harmonised-system-classification-of-goods.md

 ## Structure of the Harmonised System (HS)

-The HS comprises of 21 Sections covering 97 Chapters.
+The HS comprises 21 Sections covering 97 Chapters.
 It consists of:

 -   Section and Chapter Notes, including subheading notes
 -   A list of headings arranged in systematic order, divided into subheadings, where appropriate